zurb/F5-accessibility-audit/readme.md

   research required on my part); **a disabled class is useless outside of visually making it appear disabled; you must use the [disabled] attribute.
 - with our display none calls, we should use aria-hidden as well.
 - For input elements, use other visbility techniques to make the input invisible but still focusable.
+- If you must dramatic change a form input, do not use `display:none` or `visibility:none`, use `opacity`, `clip`, & strategic use of valid positioning and z-index values instead

 ## Tooltips
 - We should use alt with tooltips to make it useable for keyboard users as well.